-For those of you who aren’t super familiar with Lent, who may be wondering “Where is Lent in the Bible…”
+For those of you who aren’t super familiar with Lent, who may be wondering “Where is Lent in the Bible?” or “Is Lent Biblical…”

-Lent is a 40-day period of spiritual preparation leading up to Easter in which Christians reflect on Christ’s death and resurrection.
+Lent is a 40-day period of spiritual preparation leading up to Easter in which many Christians reflect on Christ’s death and resurrection.

-This year, Lent begins on Wednesday, March 6, 2019 (Ash Wednesday) and ends on Thursday, April 18, 2019 (Holy Thursday)
+This year, Lent begins on Wednesday, February 14, 2024 (Ash Wednesday) and ends on Thursday, March 28, 2024 (Holy Thursday).

 What is the History of Lent?